-Grade 9 Pre-AP options are no longer offered, in part due to the implementation of de-streamed math & science courses.
+Grade 9 Pre-AP options are no longer offered, in part due to the implementation of de-streamed math &courses.
 Pre-AP Math will be an option for students starting in Grade 10.
 We no longer offer pre-AP or Advanced Placement courses in Chemistry and Physics as the Ontario university curriculum provides robust preparation for future university programs/pathways.

-A reminder that Pre-AP/Advanced Placement courses are intended for students who are notably passionate in those particular subject areas and seek further challenges beyond the traditional academic or university-level curriculum.
-Students considering these courses should demonstrate consistent academic strength across units of study, as well as participation in extra math opportunities such as contests, math clubs, etc. The pace of these courses and depth of course work is intended to be demanding.
+A reminder that Pre-AP/Advanced Placement courses are intended for students who are notably passionate about mathematics and seek further challenges beyond the traditional academic or university-level curriculum.
+Students considering pre-AP/AP math should demonstrate consistent academic strength across units of study, as well as participation in extra math opportunities such as contests, math clubs, etc. The pace of these courses and depth of course work is intended to be demanding.

 Students should consider pre-AP courses (grades 10-11) as more of a mindset than an actual destination stream.
 The focus of these courses should be on developing the skills and habits needed for success in grade 12 AP courses, including inquiry, problem solving, critical thinking and creativity, communication and collaboration.
 Courses are designed to tap into students’ genuine passions for subject content while providing an enriched environment for those seeking an extra challenge beyond academic or university level.

 PLEASE NOTE – our pre-advanced placement courses are not part of a school magnet program and are only available to students in our catchment area.
 Students outside the LHSS boundary are not able to register for these courses.

 - MPM2DW (replaces 2DI) – requires MTH1WI (students strongly recommended to have level 4+ across all units of study in grade 9 math)